 To find out about the 2014 winners, please click here.

 This award will be judged by the delegates for the best paper at the AGI conference.

 This award will be judged by a subset of AGI Council members for the best paper given across the AGI Events programme.

 This award recognises the importance of the visual representation of geospatial data to convey a story or message.
 How powerful was the graphic in telling a story or communicating a message?
 Visualisations could be a map, cartogram, chart, infographic etc. but should all have geospatial roots.

-This award is currently sponsored by The Crown Estate and recognises those projects which have achieved outstanding success or impact – whether this be within an organisation or at a local, regional, national or international scale.
+This award recognises those projects which have achieved outstanding success or impact – whether this be within an organisation or at a local, regional, national or international scale.
 Impact will be measured relative against the projects aims and could be societal, humanitarian, environmentally and/or financially based.

-This award is currently sponsored by Ordnance Survey and recognises outstanding achievement in the use of geospatial technology, particularly those that have had positive impact on business processes or practices and can demonstrate significant return on investment (RoI).
+This award recognises outstanding achievement in the use of geospatial technology, particularly those that have had positive impact on business processes or practices and can demonstrate significant return on investment (RoI).
 Impact and RoI will be judged relatively according to the size of the project/organisation.

 This award is for best undergraduate or postgraduate dissertation project from geospatial disciplines.
 This award is open to all students (undergraduate and postgraduate) of universities in the United Kingdom for work done in the academic year 2014/2015 (Sept.
 2014 - Sept.
 2015).
 Students were invited to nominate themselves for this award.

 Awarded to an AGI member who has demonstrated exceptional commitment to the mission of the AGI, notably during the year.
 Nominations for this award will be considered by the AGI team.